Liquity USD (LUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Liquity USD Historical Price

-According to the latest data gathered on Liquity USD live price page, the current price of Liquity USD is 1.003USD.
-The circulating supply of Liquity USD(LUSD) is 43.46M LUSD , giving it a market capitalization of $43.58M.
+According to the latest data gathered on Liquity USD live price page, the current price of Liquity USD is 0.997672USD.
+The circulating supply of Liquity USD(LUSD) is 42.84M LUSD , giving it a market capitalization of $42.85M.

 The Liquity USD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.